AhmedManan/WP_Ecommerce_Automation_Test/README.md

 # Default values you may change
 TABLE_URL= Google Spreadsheets URL
 TABLE_NAME='Table Name'
-TABLE_DESCRIPTION='This table is created from google sheet to perform automation test on WPPOOL flextable plugin'
+TABLE_DESCRIPTION='This table is created from google sheet to perform automation test on WordPress Plugin'

 ```
 ### Performing Tests